Skip to main content

 Follow logs with:

-• Fastest evaluation path: download a release archive
+• Fastest evaluation path: use the one-command installer for the latest release, or download a release archive manually

 • Long-running Linux service: prefer the Debian package